tmr4/T41_SDR/README.md

   * feature/liveNoiseFloor
   * feature/infoBoxCons
   * feature/NFMDemod
+  * feature/dataMode
+  * feature/keyboard
-  * expanded waterfall, audio spectrum and info box
+  * expanded waterfall, audio spectrum and info box.
+Added stack and heap info box items.

+* feature/keyboard - adds optional keyboard support to the T41.
+It uses about 7k RAM.
+Keyboard connects to the Teensy USB Host connection.

 * feature/dataMode - adds DATA as a separate receiver mode with FT8 as the default demodulation mode.
 Transmit DATA mode to come in the future.
 FT8 wav files can be played by pressing the Demod button.
 Currently FT8.wav decodes the file *"test.wav"* from the SD card and then switches back to regular FT8 decoding.
 I plan to move forward with this branch for FT8 rather than tge feature/ft8 branch.

   * Note that similar to the SSB and CW modes, the DATA mode doesn't change when you change bands or VFOs.
   * Fixed DrawBandwidthBar to reset tuning if it will draw outside frequency spectrum box
   * Refined how FT8 messages are printed on screen.
 This will be ongong as I work on this feature.
+  * FT8 messages are selectable using the filter encoder after toggling this option with the filter button
+  * Added detail of the selected FT8 message to the info box.
+Information currently included is time message received, frequency, snr and distance from specified grid location.

 * feature/ft8 - adds FT8 and FT8.wav decoding as optional demodulation modes.
 FT8.wav selectable while in FT8 mode by pressing the Mode button.
 Currently FT8.wav decodes the file *"test.wav"* from the SD card and then switches back to FT8 mode.